 In special cases, a closed formula is known.
-A rotating point mass m and distance r to the rotation axis possesses the moment of inertia
+A rotating point mass with mass m and distance r to the rotation axis possesses the moment of inertia

-$$I = mr^2$$ .
+$$J = mr^2$$ .

 Note that the latter can be generalized to the Parallel Axis Theorem (also know as Steiner's Theorem).